Developmental Brain Science Fellowship

 This fellowship is funded by a National Institute of Mental Health Biobehavioral Research Awards for Innovative New Scientists R01 grant, In Utero Assessment of the Human Neural Connectome and Later Child Behavior.

-The clinical director of service is Moriah E. Thomason, PhD.
+The research director is Moriah E. Thomason, PhD.
+This is not a clinical fellowship program.

 This program uses MRI techniques to examine neural networks at the beginning of human life and addresses how variation in network properties relate to child neurobehavioral development.
 We use a number of approaches, including fetal and neonatal MRI, mother–child dyadic observation, interviews, questionnaires, child electroencephalogram (EEG), actigraphy, and home visits to characterize child environment and individual development.